A New Path: Scaling Vision-and-Language Navigation with Synthetic Instructions and Imitation Learning: Datasets and Augmentation

 \section{Datasets and Augmentation}

 The datasets used for training and evaluation are described below and summarized in Table \ref{tab:datasets}.

-\begin{compactitem} \item \textbf{Room-to-Room (R2R)} \citep{anderson_vision-and-language_2018} consists of 22K human-annotated English language navigation instructions, each describing a trajectory that traverses multiple rooms in Matterport3D \citep{Matterport3D}.
+\begin{compactitem} \item \textbf{Room-to-Room (R2R)}~\cite{anderson_vision-and-language_2018} consists of 22K human-annotated English language navigation instructions, each describing a trajectory that traverses multiple rooms in Matterport3D \cite{Matterport3D}.
 This was the first dataset to use a photo-realistic environment for the instruction guided navigation task.
-R2R trajectories average 10m, and the trajectories are always the shortest path between the start point and the goal. \item \textbf{Room-across-Room (RxR)} \citet{AlexKu:20} introduce RxR, a larger human-annotated dataset containing 126K instructions in English, Hindi and Telugu.
-To mitigate goal seeking behaviour and to ensure that agents are faithful to the instruction, RxR includes Matterport3D trajectories that are diverse in terms of length (average is 15m) and the landmarks that are referred to, and it also includes trajectories that do not go directly to the goal. \item \textbf{Speaker-Matterport (S-MP)} \citet{fried2018speaker} train an LSTM \citep{Hochreiter1997} Speaker model on ground-truth navigation instructions from R2R, and use this model to generate synthetic instructions for a set of newly sampled trajectories in Matterport3D environments, generating 178k new instruction-path pairs. \item \textbf{Marky-Matterport (M-MP)} \Marky{} is a landmark-aware multilingual instruction generator trained on RxR. \citet{marky2022} use it to generate 1M instructions in English, Hindi and Telugu for 330K sampled Matterport3D trajectories.
+R2R trajectories average 10m, and the trajectories are always the shortest path between the start point and the goal. \item \textbf{Room-across-Room (RxR)}~\cite{AlexKu:20} is a larger human-annotated dataset containing 126K instructions in English, Hindi and Telugu.
+To mitigate goal seeking behaviour and to ensure that agents are faithful to the instruction, RxR includes Matterport3D trajectories that are diverse in terms of length (average is 15m) and the landmarks that are referred to, and it also includes trajectories that do not go directly to the goal. \item \textbf{Speaker-Matterport (S-MP)} \cite{fried2018speaker} is a set of 178K sampled trajectories in Matterport3D environments, annotated with synthetic instructions generated with an LSTM \cite{Hochreiter1997} Speaker model trained on R2R. \item \textbf{Marky-Matterport (M-MP)} \Marky{}~\cite{marky2022} is a landmark-aware multilingual instruction generator trained on RxR, used to generate 1M instructions in English, Hindi and Telugu for 330K sampled Matterport3D trajectories.
 In human wayfinding evaluations in unseen environments \Marky{} achieves close to human performance on shortest-path trajectories (e.g., R2R's paths).
-On the more challenging RxR paths a gap remains: human wayfinders obtain a 62\% success rate with \Marky{} vs. 78\% with human instructions. \item \textbf{Marky-Gibson (M-Gib)} The Gibson~\citep{xiazamirhe2018gibsonenv} dataset consists of 572 indoor 3D environments.
+On the more challenging RxR paths a gap remains: human wayfinders obtain a 62\% success rate with \Marky{} vs. 78\% with human instructions. \item \textbf{Marky-Gibson (M-Gib)} The Gibson~\cite{xiazamirhe2018gibsonenv} dataset consists of 572 indoor 3D environments.
 Despite its large size compared to Matterport3D, prior work has underutilized Gibson data for training VLN agents.
 This is primarily due to a lack of navigation trajectories and instruction annotations.
-To alleviate this, and unlock the Gibson dataset for VLN training, we propose an automated process to label these environments with high quality navigation graphs, described in detail below.
+To alleviate this, and unlock the Gibson dataset for VLN training, we propose an automated process to label these environments with high quality navigation graphs (see below).
 We then sample 1.3M trajectories and annotate them with 3.2M \Marky{} instructions in English, Hindi and Telugu.

 \end{compactitem}